alimranahmed/CI-Calculator/README.md

 3. Digit limitation is 15 digit.

 ## Contribution
 Contribution to is always welcome.
-If you want to contribute on this repo just create an issue and then make a pull request with your contribution.
+If you want to contribute on this project just create an issue and then make a pull request with your contribution.